Why it’s Imperative you use a Password Manager

 Don’t think you're safe by using your Browser-Based Password Manager

 This is what got me into trouble.
-I though by using the “remember my password” feature on my web-browser I didn’t have to type in my password, and it was easy.
+I thought by using the “remember my password” feature on my web-browser I didn’t have to type in my password, and it was easy.
 Web browsers – Chrome, Firefox, Internet Explorer, and others – all have integrated password managers.
 However, they r can’t compete with dedicated password managers.
 Chrome and Internet Explorer store your passwords on your computer in an unencrypted form.
 Scammers can access the password files on your computer and find your passwords unless you encrypt your computer’s hard drive.

 Firefox has a “master password” feature that does allow you to encrypt your saved passwords; however, Firefox’s password manager isn’t the ideal solution, either.
 It doesn’t help you create secure, random passwords like a Password Manager does, and it can’t sync across platforms like Sticky Password.